-We conduct three major pieces of analysis that focus on the main participants of the blockchain eco-system.
-First, we analyze the transaction volume and network structure of the main participants on the Bitcoin blockchain.
-Second, we document the concentration and regional composition of miners which ensure the integrity of the blockchain ledger.
-Finally, we analyze the ownership concentration of the largest holders of Bitcoin.
+The contributions of this paper are twofold.
+First, we build a novel Bitcoin database and develop a methodology for identifying information about the main market participants.
+Second, we conduct three major pieces of analysis that focus on the core functions of the new architecture: We document the transaction volume and network structure of the main participants, the concentration and regional composition of miners which ensure the integrity of the blockchain ledger, and finally, the ownership concentration of the largest holders of Bitcoin.